Request for New Training Program

 This policy applies to all Indiana University School of Medicine (IUSM) Graduate Medical Education (GME) resident physicians and residency programs.Policy Statement

-The Graduate Medical Education Committee (GMEC) and the Senior Associate Dean for GME and CME must approve all residency and fellowship training programs for sponsorship, prior to the implementation of the program.
+The Graduate Medical Education Committee (GMEC) and the Senior Associate Dean for GME must approve all residency training programs for sponsorship prior to the implementation of the program and/or submission of the accreditation application.
 There must be sufficient institutional oversight to ensure that new training programs are well-defined in educational training and meet institutional requirements.

 If available, all new programs must be accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-All new programs must provide a curriculum and evaluations that are ACGME competency-based.
+If a program not eligible for ACGME-accreditation is eligible to be accredited by any other national society, then it must be sought.
+All new programs must provide a curriculum and ensure evaluations are ACGME competency-based.
+Programs must also explain how residency positions will be funded.

 Reason for Policy